OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 - Gap:

 ![](../kpi-gap-packages.PNG)
---
-### Number of SageMath downloads on Windows:
-- Developed by ODK, so easily measurable

 ---
 ## KPI 4: Researchers able to process structured and qualitative data in virtual and/or ubiquitous workspaces
 ---
 ### Number of datasets in LMFDB: